oVirt/ovirt-site/source/feature/decommission-master-domain-and-spm.html.md

     -   Drop task persistency with the [New Storage API](Features/Decommission_Master_Domain_and_SPM#New_Storage_API)
 *   Remove SPM: the SPM role is replaced with a short-lived domain metadata lock on the relevant storage domain(s)
     -   [New Storage API](Features/Decommission_Master_Domain_and_SPM#New_Storage_API)
-*   Drop Storage Pool: stop grouping storage domains into pool to allow a more dynamic management of storage domains

 ### Owner